Cinnamon Roll Oatmeal

 Instructions

-• In a saucepan or microwave safe bowl, combine the rolled oats, salt, cinnamon, sweetener of choice and milk of choice and simmer on medium until most of the liquid is absorbed.
-If adding protein powder, add it here now.
+• In a saucepan or microwave-safe bowl, combine the rolled oats, salt, cinnamon, sweetener of choice, and milk of choice and simmer on medium until most of the liquid is absorbed.
+If adding protein powder, stir it through.

 • Remove from heat and pour into a bowl.
 Stir through the cream cheese and top with extra cinnamon